lastingParadox/ff-site/archive-to-markdown/md/ff2/18-cruisin-for-a-snoozin.md

 _Iris shrugs._

 > I mean, yeah.
 Being king of the light elves is a really important profession.
-> But don’t get me wrong- he wasn’t perfect.
+> But don't get me wrong- he wasn't perfect.
 > Not by a long shot.

 **Zander** _(08-Sep-18 04:54 PM)_